-By mapping events, Fuller provides a personal story that is instantly relatable.
+By mapping events, Fuller provides a relatable, personal story.
 In doing so, the artwork places prominence on collective knowledge and experience, a distinctive characteristic of his work.
 The depictions are signifiers, with hidden meanings, and often need deciphering to be understood.
 It is in the moments of contemplation that a dialogue begins while poring over the map, whether the intended story is teased out or new stories added, the art creates conversation.

 Fuller's prints have been acquired by the British Library, Museum of London and Bristol City Museum & Art Gallery for their permanent collections.

 In April 2017 he circumnavigated Beijing, 250km by foot, to begin his research for a new series of works.
 He is currently based in China.

 “A stroke of the pen is a word in a story.
 Each street is a paragraph.
 A week at the easel tells of a day pounding pavements.
 'Drawing a picture' means months of purposeful wandering and poking about.
 Everything navigated and known: subterranean tribes; testaments to unsung heroes; memorable vistas, rubbish heaps and the people who live in them; the dazzling glamour of a cocktail bar for the beautiful, who dance and drink at the peak of urban perfection.